 Want to give it a try?
-Download our series of seven calculators and do the math yourself.
+Check out our online calculators and do the math yourself.
 Almost any way you adjust the numbers, you’re going to generate a lot more revenue when you have cleaner data.

 Why are we bringing this up now?
 Because having ready access to reliable data about the companies and people you sell to is more important than ever in our COVID-19 world.
 We discussed this with Nancy Nardin, Founder and CEO of Smart Selling Tools, in a recent webinar.
 She revealed that the secret to winning in today’s virtual sales world is having accurate CRM data.
 Yet the data in your CRM is decaying at an unprecedented rate because of industry shakeups, downsizing, layoffs, and furloughs.
 Her advice?
 Now is the time to put a data management program in place.
 It’s not a nice-to-have, it’s essential for doing business today.

 We also blogged recently about how to use data to find new opportunities, if your current customers have been forced by the pandemic to put purchasing projects on hold.
 Again, the key is having reliable data to guide you.

 Last November, we launched InsideView Data Integrity to help our customers improve and manage the quality of their CRM data, though we had no idea how much our world was about to change, intensifying the need for reliable data.
 We’re grateful we had the solution in place and were able to expand it in April to include a native integration for Microsoft Dynamics 365.